cityofaustin/Residential-Permitting/_projects/deck/define.md

 * Give you personalized property information that will help you fill out your application.
 Depending on what you learn during your consultation, you may not be able to build your deck as you originally planned.
 * Give you a list of documents you need to prepare for your application based on your specific project.
 * Explain the steps you need to follow to apply for a deck permit.

+You may need to hire a licensed professional to help you complete your project.